Jake Steinfeld: Television and film

 Steinfeld began as a personal trainer with clients including Steven Spielberg and Harrison Ford, whom he trained for Indiana Jones and the Temple of Doom and Indiana Jones and the Last Crusade.
-Later he starred on a sitcom on the Family Channel called Big Brother Jake.
+Later Steinfeld starred on a sitcom on the Family Channel called Big Brother Jake.

 Other television credits include King of the Hill, Movin' Mountains, Dream On, The Tracey Ullman Show, Shaping Up, and Simon & Simon.
 In addition, he appeared in the fourteenth season of Hell's Kitchen as a guest in episode 12's dinner service.
-He made his film debut in the 1979 film Americathon.
+His film debut was in Americathon, a 1979 film.
 He acted in the lead role of the killer in the early slasher film Home Sweet Home (1981).
 Other film roles include Cheech and Chong's Next Movie (1980), Into the Night (1985), The Money Pit (1986), and Coming to America (1988).
-He supplied the voice of Git, a lab rat in the Disney animated feature Ratatouille and was the voice of the Fish Seller in the 2011 English version of From Up On Poppy Hill.
+Steinfeld supplied the voice of Git, a lab rat in the Disney animated feature Ratatouille and was the voice of the Fish Seller in the 2011 English version of From Up On Poppy Hill.

-Steinfeld is executive producer of the film The Grizzlies, which won the DGC award for Best Director in Feature Film as well as Audience Awards in the Calgary, Minneapolis, and Palm Springs Film Festivals.
+Steinfeld is executive producer of The Grizzlies, a Canadian film which won the DGC award for Best Director in Feature Film as well as Audience Awards in the Calgary, Minneapolis, and Palm Springs Film Festivals.